-Enter Neutral by turning the throttle down below V-Start but not off and wait for the locomotive to stop6.
-The Headlight and Ditch Lights will turn off and the optional Mars Light switches to steady.
-The Reverse Light will turn off when entering Neutral.
+Enter Neutral by turning the throttle down below V-Start but not off and wait for the locomotive to stop.
+The Headlight will dim and optional Mars Light switches to steady-on.
+The Reverse Light will turn off when entering Neutral

-You will hear a Short Air Let-off when the locomotive stops moving and enters Neutral, a Long Air Let-off about three seconds later, followed by Air Pumps and other background sounds.
-After the Air Pumps start, you can use the direction switch to blow the Horn or turn on or off the Bell (if enabled).
+You will hear a Short Air Let-off when the locomotive stops moving and enters Neutral, a Long Air Let-off about three seconds later, followed by Air Pumps and other background sounds which come on after 5 to 10 seconds.
+After the Air Pumps start, you can use the direction switch to blow the whistle or turn on or off the Bell (if enabled).